oto235/oto235/README.md

-- 👋 Hi, I’m @oto235, a doctor of physical therapy getting into data science and data analytics.
+- 👋 Hi, I’m @oto235, a data scientist with a decade of health care experience along with military experience as a Navy SEAL.
-- 👀 Population health and fitness fascinate me.
+- 👀 Population health, math, and fitness fascinate me.
-- 🌱 Currently enrolled in University of Texas' Masters of Science in Data Science (MSDS) program.
+- 🌱 Recently received a masters in data science from The University of Texas at Austin.
 - 💞️ I’m looking to collaborate on health and wellness projects.
 - 📫 How to reach me: oto235@gmail.com